 St. Louis, Missouri– The Gateway Arch National Park is unlike its sister parks of Yosemite, Zion, or Yellowstone, which are glorious wonders of nature.
 This significant national park located in the heart of Saint Louis, Missouri is a reminder and acknowledgement of America’s expansion to the West.
 It holds an importance and remembrance to those who braved the unknown, and moved their livelihoods to newer territories.

-The “Gateway to the West” Arch is the centerpiece of the Gateway Arch National Park and is the internationally recognized symbold of St. Louis.
-It was officially dedicated to “the American people” and was constructed as a monument for the westward expansion of the United States.
+The “Gateway to the West” Arch is the centerpiece of the Gateway Arch National Park, and is the internationally recognized symbol of St. Louis.
+It was officially dedicated to “the American people”, and was constructed as a monument for the westward expansion of the United States.

 The Gateway Arch reflects St. Louis’ role in the Westward Expansion of the United States during the nineteenth century.
 The park is a memorial to Thomas Jefferson’s role in opening the West, to the pioneers who helped shape its history, and to Dred Scott who sued for his freedom in the Old Courthouse.– Gateway Arch National Park Website

 — The Top of the Gateway Arch —

 Can you go to the top of the arch?
 Yes, you absolutely can!
 We had done it several years ago, and it was a terrific experience.
 In order to get to the top, there are enclosed tram capsules that carry passengers up the interior of the arch legs.
 Once you get to the top, you will need to go up a flight of stairs to reach the observation deck.
 The tram moves at five miles per hour, and will take four minutes one way.

 From the top of the observation deck, you can view the city of St. Louis, Busch Stadium and the Mississippi River.

 For more tram information and a video of getting to the top, please visit Plan Your Visit – Gateway Arch National Park (U.S. National Park Service) (nps.gov)